cedana/cedana/docs/dev/profiling.md

 The profiling system tries to be contextual and _invisible_.
 Profiling data is sent as [gRPC Metadata](https://grpc.io/docs/guides/metadata/).
 To enable, set `Profiling.Enabled=true` in [configuration](../configuration.md).

-Since each adapter to a request (see [plugin system](#plugin-system)) is a well-defined single-responsibility function, it makes sense to profile each of them.
+Since each adapter to a request (see [architecture](architecture.md)) is a well-defined single-responsibility function, it makes sense to profile each of them.
 When enabled, the daemon will profile each adapter, and send back flattened data as a gRPC trailer.
 For readability's sake, this profiling is completely invisible and handled by the adapter logic in `pkg/types/adapter.go` (also see `pkg/types/timer.go`).
 This flattened data is parsed by the `cmd` package and displayed as shown below.
 An example out of `cedana dump containerd ...` when profiling is enabled:

 ![image](https://github.com/user-attachments/assets/977a5423-e4d3-423e-89af-653c72bfce03)